MichaelKS123/Network-Packet-Sniffer-Analyzer/README.md

 # SilkPacket Pro v1.0
-**Network Packet Sniffer & Analyzer**
+**Network Packet Sniffer & Analyser**
 **by Michael Semera**

 ---

 ## 🌐 Overview

-SilkPacket Pro is a powerful, real-time network packet sniffer and analyzer built with C++ and libpcap.
+SilkPacket Pro is a powerful, real-time network packet sniffer and analyser built with C++ and libpcap.
 It captures and dissects network traffic, providing detailed insights into Ethernet frames, IP packets, TCP/UDP segments, and application-layer protocols.

 ## ⚠️ IMPORTANT NOTICE

 **This tool requires ROOT/ADMINISTRATOR privileges to capture network packets!**

 **Legal Warning:** Only use this tool on networks you own or have explicit permission to monitor.
-Unauthorized packet sniffing is illegal in many jurisdictions.
+Unauthorised packet sniffing is illegal in many jurisdictions.

 ---